European Paralympic Committee

 The European Paralympic Committee (EPC) is an international non-for-profit organisation which serves a membership of 49 National Paralympic Committees and 9 European branches of disability.
 Based in Vienna, Austria, the EPC was founded in November 1991 as the IPC European Committee and was later registered as an independent entity in 1999.

 The EPC is responsible for organising the European Paralympic Committee Youth Games.
 Furthermore, the EPC acts as an organisation which promotes and defends the collective interests of National Paralympic Committees, International Organisation of Sports for the Disabled or International Paralympic Sport Federation and European athletes with disabilities.

 The EPC has a democratic structure and the governing body of the organisation is elected every two years through a general assembly, where all registered members are entitled to send delegates and cast their vote.
 The Committee is made up of a president, secretary-general, treasurer, technical officer, athletes' representative and four members-at-large.
-The current president is Ratko Kovačić from Croatia, a former table tennis champion.
+The current president is Raymon Blondel from the Netherlands.

 Member countries

 In the following table, the year in which the NPC was recognized by the International Paralympic Committee (IPC) is also given if it is different from the year in which the NPC was created.
+As of April 2026, there are talks for Albania to create a paralympic committee.